Ali Saada, along with Waal al-Arjeh, killed Asher Palmer and his baby son Yonatan in 2011 by throwing rocks at their vehicle..

 (photo credit: COURTESY KIRYAT ARBA LOCAL COUNCIL)

-A three-judge panel of the IDF’s Judea Military Court granted approximately NIS 3.3 million in punitive damages on Tuesday to the family of Asher and Yonatan Palmer, victims of a 2011 terror attack by Ali Saada and Waal al-Arjeh.
+An IDF court has granted massive punitive damages, in the amount of NIS 3.5 million, to the family of Asher and Yonatan Palmer, victims of a terrorist attack perpetrated by Ali Saada and Waal al-Arjeh.

-Initially security forces thought Palmer and his son had died in a car accident on Route 60 outside the Kiryat Arba settlement.
+Initially, security forces thought Palmer and his son died in a car accident on Route 60 outside the Kiryat Arba settlement on September 23, 2011.
+It took days before the Defense Ministry recognized them as victims of terrorism.

-Both the NIS 3.5m. and NIS 3.3m. awards were lower than the NIS 10m. that Agassi originally requested, but were still unprecedented.
+The NIS 3.5m. is lower than the NIS 10m. that Agassi originally requested, but is still unprecedented, and Saada is expected to appeal.

-The sums were based on Agassi’s expansive reading of Section 182 of the applicable Security Law, which has no set financial limit.
-Until now, though, no one had pushed the limits like Agassi did.
-The attorney gave substantial credit to Asher’s father, Michael Palmer, for his perseverance and “taking on the system,” since, he said, the IDF prosecution would not originally have pushed for such high damages.
+But until now no one had pushed the limits like Agassi, who gave substantial credit to Michael for his perseverance and “taking on the system,” since he said the IDF prosecution would not have originally pushed for such high damages.